Executive Resume Checklist

 Watch the Length!

 Keep resume length in check by strategically aligning chosen content with position needs.
-If work history or examples do not directly speak to your value to perform well within the role at hand, keep it off.
+If work history or examples do not directly speak to your value to perform well within the role, keep them off or minimize them.

 Well-written executive resumes need not extend past 3 pages.
 Yes, just 3 pages, and often even less.